 Overall, The Closet is a really entertaining horror mystery that should make genre fans happy.
 I’ve mentioned Japanese horror movies, but a comparison to Insidious isn’t too far off either.
 Basically, just check out The Closet when you can.

 The Closet will open at CGV Los Angeles and CGV Buena Park on February 14, 2020.
-Also, it will be out in a wider release later on.
+Also, it will be out on digital platforms and on DVD on December 15, 2020.

 Writer: KIM Kwang-bin